wra210/wra210.github.io/modules/module1.md

 This module will help you gain a basic understanding of the Internet, specifically about servers, hosts, file transfers, and your MSU-provided AFS space.

 ##### What You'll Produce
 You will produce a Microsoft Word document in which you answer a series of questions about the readings.
-You will then upload that document to your AFS space and then email me a link to where I can access that file on the Internet.
+You will then upload that document to your AFS space where I can access that file on the Internet.

 ##### Step-by-Step Instructions